somunachima/tetris/README.md

 - Unzip the folder ```tetris-som.zip```

-3. Install the dependencies and run
+3. After doing either OPTION ONE or TWO, install the dependencies and run

 ```
 cd tetris
 npm install
 npm run dev
 ```

 4. Open the local URL in your terminal: [http://localhost:5173](http://localhost:5173).

 ## Live Demo